734th Regional Support Group

-The 734th Regional Support Group is a unit of the Iowa National Guard that has a long lineage.
+The 734th Regional Support Group is a unit of the Iowa Army National Guard that has a long lineage.
 The unit was originally raised in 1921 in Des Moines as HHC and Company C 1st Battalion, 168th Infantry Regiment of the 34th Infantry Division.
 The unit was federalized in 1941 and earned six campaign streamers in World War II: Tunisia, Naples-Foggia, Anzio, Rome-Arno, North Apennines and Po Valley plus a Presidential Unit Citation and the French Croix de Guerre with Palm (Belvedere).
 The unit returned to Iowa after the war.

-The unit would be redesignated several times until 1971 when it became the 34th Support Center and moved in 1983 to Johnson, Iowa.
-It would go through more redesignations until 2006 it would become the 734th Support Group.
-In 2010-2011 it would support the Global War on Terror and earn at least one campaign streamer.
+The 734th RSG's mission is to provide logistics support to Iowa National Guard units including rail transport, food service and medical services.
+This includes deployments to the Joint Readiness Training Center in Louisiana and the Middle East.
+On 17 August 2026, the 734 RSG took over command of Operation European Assure, Deter, and Reinforce from the 510th RSG at Camp Kościuszko, Poznań, Poland.